buscaroli/fullstack-app-plain-js/README.md

 ## 🌲 BRANCHES

-This the order I have used to develop this app.
-By opening the branches in that order you can see all the different steps I have taken in order to get to the final release.
+This the order I have followed to develop this app.
+By opening the branches in this order you can see all the different steps I have take to get to the final release.

 ### 👾 server1